Heart of Darkness (Playhouse 90)

 "Heart of Darkness" was an American television play broadcast on November 6, 1958, as part of the CBS television series, Playhouse 90.
 It was the seventh episode of the third season of Playhouse 90.
-The play was adapted from Joseph Conrad's short story, Heart of Darkness.
+The play was adapted from Joseph Conrad's novella, Heart of Darkness.

 Plot

 Charles Marlow travels from England to Africa to reunite with Mr. Kurtz, the man who raised him.
 The two are reunited, and Kurtz seeks to brand Marlow as one of his slaves.
 Kurtz later dies in Marlow's arms.

 Cast

 The following performers received screen credit for their performances: